Sir John Germain, 1st Baronet

 Germain was knighted on 26 February 1698, and created a baronet in the Baronetage of England on 25 March 1698.
 After an 8-year battle, the Duke finally obtained a divorce in 1700.
 The Duchess, who succeeded to the estate of Drayton, Northamptonshire and as Baroness Mordaunt on her father's death, married Germain by licence dated 15 September 1701.

 On her death, on 17 November 1705, he inherited Drayton House.
 He married, as his second wife, Lady Elizabeth ("Betty") Berkeley in October 1706.
-The 3rd Earl of Peterborough had a claim to Drayton, but in November 1707 a case in the Queen’s bench was decided in favour of Germain.
+The 3rd Earl of Peterborough had a claim to Drayton, but in November 1707 a case in the Queen’s Bench was decided in favour of Germain.
 Germain became involved in several unsuccessful schemes to resolve the difficulties of the Royal African Company.
 In 1709, he was proposed as a candidate at the Weobley by-election but did not go to the poll.

 At the 1713 general election, Germain was elected Member of Parliament for Morpeth.
 He was classed as a Whig and voted against the expulsion of Richard Steele on 18 March 1714.
 He did not stand at the 1715 general election.
 He was returned unopposed as MP for Totnes in a by-election on 22 April 1717, following the death of Arthur Champernowne.

 Death

 Germain died "of a mortification in his back" on 11 December 1718, aged 68.
-He encouraged his wife to remarry or to leave the estate to children of his friend the Lionel Sackville, 1st Duke of Dorset.
+He encouraged his wife to remarry or to leave the estate to children of his friend Lionel Sackville, 1st Duke of Dorset.

 She survived him until 1769 spending most of the rest of her life with the Duke and Duchess of Dorset at Knole.
-She left the Drayton estate to Lord George Sackville, who adopted the surname Germain.
+She left the Drayton estate to Lionel's son Lord George Sackville, who adopted the surname Germain.

 There are memorials to Sir John Germain, his two wives and his three children (who died young) in St Peter's Church, Lowick, Northamptonshire.